 North Devon’s Biosphere Reserve is beginning work on new environmental projects thanks to donations made by a Devon-based holiday lettings agency.

-Martin Wickham, General Manager at Marsdens, said: “It is the beautiful countryside and landscapes that makes Devon so appealing to visitors, so it is only right that we help preserve these.”
+Martin Wickham, General Manager at Marsdens, said: “The beautiful countryside and landscapes make Devon so appealing to visitors, so it is only right that we help preserve these.”

 Andrew Bell, Biosphere Reserve Co-ordinator, said: “It is wonderful news that Marsdens’ customers have donated one thousand pounds in such a short time.
 We will use this money to improve access along the Tarka Trail and we are very grateful to Marsdens for their hard work.”